Capta1nRaj/mail-passify-demo/README.md

 Start the client folder with the command **yarn dev** and the server folder with **nodemon index.js**.

-### Feel free to raise an issue if you find any bugs.
-Thanks in advance. 😁
+Feel free to raise an issue if you find any bugs.
+Thanks in advance! 😁